 Your software may have many important features, a fascinating origin story, and lots of great customer reviews to support it.
 However, these aren’t the key points of a demo video.
-The video should focus on how your product features can fulfil customer needs.
+Instead, you should conduct a features, advantages, and benefits analysis to create a video on how your product features can fulfill customer needs.
 The video from IKEA in the example above shows how you can use augmented reality to choose the perfect furniture for any space in your home.

 6. Be creative with the video